swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 .. note:: The Ethics Committee has approved the registration of waitlisted (not yet transplanted) patients in the database.
 The recorded information includes current consent status.
 However, no collection of clinical/research data is allowed before transplantation.
 Proper enrollment in the Cohort only starts at the time of transplantation.

+.. note:: If the patient dies while on the waiting list, this information should not be entered in the system as it is a clinical data.
+The patient should be left “open” in waiting list.

 .. warning:: The patient should be entered in the database within 7 days after transplantation (5 working days).
 The minimal entry should containt: name, first name, date of birth and consent status with date.

 .. warning:: Once the patient is registered within STCS, the LDM should write the SOAS_ID, the STCS_ID and the transplantation date on the pre-transplant PSQ.